 Fort George Inlet is a favorite tourist destination, where the Fort George Inlet meets the Atlantic Ocean.
 Beautiful beaches and sandbars make this inlet ideal for a day of fun and relaxation.

-On the inlet, various marinas offer boat rentals, gasoline, and other boating services.
+On the inlet, various marinas offer boat rentals, gasoline and other boating services.
 Jacksonville’s Fort George Inlet is a popular boating spot for its tranquility and variety of activities.

-Boaters can catch redfish, flounder, trout, and others.
-Fort George Inlet is a popular destination for fishing, crabbing, and shrimping in addition to its scenic beauty.
+Boaters can catch redfish, flounder, trout and others.
+Fort George Inlet is a popular destination for fishing, crabbing and shrimping in addition to its scenic beauty.

 Exchange Club Island

-The Exchange Club Island is nestled under the Matthews Bridge, allowing boaters 34 acres of nature to explore, including a floating dock, shady pathways, peaceful beaches, and picnic tables.
+The Exchange Club Island is nestled under the Matthews Bridge, allowing boaters 34 acres of nature to explore including a floating dock, shady pathways, peaceful beaches and picnic tables.

-It is located in the St. John’s River close to downtown, this destination is only accessible by water.
+It is located in the St. John’s River close to downtown.
+This destination is only accessible by water.

 So, if you are searching for the best boating in Jacksonville, go visit Exchange Club Island.